-Prince Charles given Lifetime Achievement Award by GQ
+Charles given Lifetime Achievement Award by GQ

 -

-Prince Charles given Lifetime Achievement Award by GQ
+Charles given Lifetime Achievement Award by GQ

 The Prince of Wales is being honoured with a Lifetime Achievement Award at the GQ Men of the Year Awards.